Uka0001/devops_todolist_kubernetes_task_5_working_with_deployments/INSTRUCTION.md

 ```

 ## choice of resource requests and limits
-The resource requests and limits are set to 0.5 CPU and 500Mi memory.
+The resource requests and limits are set to 5m CPU and 10Mi memory.
 This is because the
-app is a simple to-do list app that does not require much resources to run.
+app is a simple to-do list app that does not require many resources to run.
 The app is
 also not expected to have a lot of traffic, so the resource requests and limits are set to
-a minimum to save resources and be able to test deployment and hpa configs.
+a minimum to save resources and be able to test deployment and hpa configs with additional
+loads.

 ## choice of HPA configuration
 The HPA configuration is set to a minimum of 2 pods and a maximum of 5 pods.
-This is because
-the app is a simple to-do list app that does not require many resources to run.
-The app is also
-not expected to have a lot of traffic, so the HPA configuration is set to a minimum to save resources.
+Metrics are
+set to CPU utilization of 70% and memory utilization and memory utilization of 70%.
+The
+metrics are set to 70% because it is the normal working load for the app.

 ## strategy configuration (Why such numbers)
 The strategy configuration is set to RollingUpdate because it is the most common strategy